Multiset: Definition

+The finite subsets of a set $U$ are exactly the multisets with underlying set $U$, such that $m(a)\le 1$ for every $a\in U$.

 Basic properties and operations

 Elements of a multiset are generally taken in a fixed set U, sometimes called a universe, which is often the set of natural numbers.
 An element of U that does not belong to a given multiset is said to have a multiplicity 0 in this multiset.
 This extends the multiplicity function of the multiset to a function from U to the set $\N$ of non-negative integers.
 This defines a one-to-one correspondence between these functions and the multisets that have their elements in U.

 This extended multiplicity function is commonly called simply the multiplicity function, and suffices for defining multisets when the universe containing the elements has been fixed.
 This multiplicity function is a generalization of the indicator function of a subset, and shares some properties with it.